MystenLabs/sui/docs/content/concepts/transactions/WIP-ptb.md

 Let's walk through an example of a programmable transaction block's execution.
 While this example will not be exhaustive in demonstrating all the rules, it will show the general flow of execution.

 Let's say we want to buy two items from a marketplace costing `100 MIST`.
-We keep one for ourselves, and and then send the object and the remaining coin to a friend at address `0x808`.
+We keep one for ourselves, and then send the object and the used coin to a friend at address `0x808`.
 We can do that all in one programmable transaction block:
 ```
 {
   inputs: [